Abhirashmi/Automating-The-Chrome-Dinosaur-Game-Using-Python/README.md

 1. making our dinasour jump
 ## AS we can see the cactus along with the path is coming towards the dinasaur . not the dinasaur is running
-2. detecting the cactus coming
+2. detecting the cactus coming so we can detect birds and cactus using pixels of different colors